shivam-methi/JavaScript/Features/promises.md

 ### Callback:
-- When we pass a function in another fuction as function argument or parameter
+- When we pass a function in another fuction as function argument or parameter.
-- Nesting of callback functions are call/create callback hell
+- Nesting of callback functions are call/create callback hell.
-- Hard to read & understand the code
+- Hard to read & understand the code.
-- Solution is - Promises
+- Solution is - Promises.

 ```js
     function resolveAfter2Seconds(callback) {